cstuder/parse-swissmetnet/README.md

 ### `MetadataParser::parseFromCsvFile(string $raw)`

-Parses a SwissMetNet description string from a file like `ch.meteoschweiz.messnetz-automatisch_en.txt` containing location and parameter definitions.
+Parses a SwissMetNet description string from a file like `ogd-smn_meta_stations.csv` containing location and parameter definitions.

 Returns two fields: `locations` and `parameters`, both containing arrays of StdClass objects with fields such as location coordinates or parameter units.